Roddy Frame: Personal life

 Frame married in 1990.
 In 1993, Frame had been residing in London for 11 years, but still considered Scotland his "spiritual" home.
-However, Frame explained that he was not a "patriot" and considered himself a "global citizen".
-His opinion was that Scotland was more meaningful than square slice and plain bread, and described such stereotypical notions as "nonsense".
+However, Frame said that he was not a "patriot" and considered himself a "global citizen".

-In an August 2014 radio interview, Frame explained that following the recording of Knife, he embarked on an extended hiatus in which he "didn't really know what I was doing, to be honest."
+In an August 2014 radio interview, Frame said that following the recording of Knife, he embarked on an extended hiatus in which he "didn't really know what I was doing, to be honest."
 Frame said that he disappeared for three years after signing to the Warner label, while his manager communicated with Warner's representatives, who were keen to hear the next Aztec Camera album.
 Frame was not musically productive during this period, "lying around" smoking cannabis:

 [I was] contemplating the record [Love], you know, absorbing influences ... did really what you should do at that age, I think, and just wasted a lot of time, reading and listening to stuff, and travelling a bit ...

 As of August 2002, Frame lived in a "Notting Hill mansion-block flat" in London.
-He stated in March 2014 that, while he doesn't play the guitar every day, his songwriting activity has increased since the recording of Seven Dials.
+He stated in March 2014 that, while he does not play the guitar every day, his songwriting activity has increased since the recording of Seven Dials.
 He owns a collection of guitars, including a 1974 Fender Telecaster and a series of "nice, big, fat" semi-acoustic guitars.